Salvatore Giuliano: Outlaw career

 The bandit's most famous exploit occurred early in his career in 1944—the robbery of the Duchess of Pratameno.
 He and his men sneaked into her estate unnoticed, and Giuliano was in her salon before she knew what was occurring.
-He kissed her hand and showed respect for her noble status, but then demanded all of her jewelry.
+He kissed her hand and showed respect for her noble status, but then demanded all of her jewellery.
 When she refused, Giuliano threatened to kidnap her children.
-After she handed the loot over, he took a diamond ring from her hand, which he wore for the rest of his life, and borrowed John Steinbeck's "In Dubious Battle" from her library before leaving (which was returned with a respectful note a week later).
+After she handed the loot over, he took a diamond ring from her hand, which he wore for the rest of his life, and borrowed John Steinbeck's In Dubious Battle from her library before leaving (which was returned with a respectful note a week later).
 By mid-1945, Giuliano's daring, good looks, and theatrical flair were the talk of Sicily, and soon beyond.

 MIS, EVIS, kidnapping and extortion

 In April 1945 venturing onto the larger stage of politics, Giuliano issued a public declaration of his support for MIS, the Movement for the Independence of Sicily (also referred to as Separatism).
 Separatism coalesced in the aftermath of the invasion, drawing on long-simmering anger at Sicily's neglect by the central government, and the sudden fluidity of the political situation.
-The movement was dealt a severe blow when, for political and war strategy reasons, the Allies, who had courted, if not encouraged separatist leaders, handed control of Sicily to the Badoglio government in Rome in February 1944.
+The movement was dealt a severe blow when, for political and war strategy reasons, the Allies, who had courted, if not encouraged, separatist leaders, handed control of Sicily to the Badoglio government in Rome in February 1944.
 Strong sentiment for independence still existed in Sicily, but the three main Italian political parties of post-war Italy, Christian Democratic, Communist, and Socialist—were all opposed to Sicilian independence.
-After a government enabled campaign of violent repression, the MIS decided to augment its political campaign with armed resistance.
+After a government-enabled campaign of violent repression, the MIS decided to augment its political campaign with armed resistance.
 Their small armed contingent, the EVIS, operated in Catania Province in eastern Sicily.
-To strengthen their forces and divert attention from their army, the leaders of MIS and EVIS enlisted Giuliano, who after negotiating for substantial funding, accepted the rank of Colonel, and agreed to conduct an armed campaign in his zone.
+To strengthen their forces and divert attention from their army, the leaders of MIS and EVIS enlisted Giuliano, who, after negotiating for substantial funding, accepted the rank of Colonel and agreed to conduct an armed campaign in his zone.
 He recruited 40–60 young men (in addition to his regular band), provided them with uniforms, ranks, and weapons, and trained them.
 Among the recruits was Gaspare Pisciotta, nicknamed Aspanu.
-He and Turi would be virtually inseparable friends for the rest of Giuliano's life, and by the end of the MIS military campaign Pisciotta would become his second-in-command, also for the rest of the chieftain's life.
-Contrary to many reports, the Montelepre native was neither a cousin, nor a close childhood friend of Giuliano.
+He and Giuliano would be virtually inseparable friends for the rest of Giuliano's life, and by the end of the MIS military campaign, Pisciotta would become his second-in-command, also for the rest of the chieftain's life.
+Contrary to many reports, the Montelepre native was neither a cousin nor a close childhood friend of Giuliano.